statdivlab/ExtnSpaces/README.md

 The main executor ExtDistExecutor.jar performs our algorithm, based on reduced gradient methods, to find the minimum-length path between two extension spaces.
 The details of the algorithm can be found in... (future paper).
 It takes as input a text file with a list of Trees in Newick Format and for each pair (two trees listed one after the other) it:

-    -Finds the union of the leaf sets and builds the extension spaces for each tree in the BHV-space for the complete leaf set.
+- Finds the union of the leaf sets and builds the extension spaces for each tree in the BHV-space for the complete leaf set.
-    -Performs the optimization method to find the shortest path in between the extension spaces.
+- Performs the optimization method to find the shortest path in between the extension spaces.
-    -Prints out a report and (if asked for it) a table detailing  results obtained by the algorithm.
+- Prints out a report and (if asked for it) a table detailing  results obtained by the algorithm.

 ## Installation